shaurya-gupta-dev/personal-portfolio/AI Chatbots/General purpose chatbot/readme.md

 A command-line based, AI-powered voice chatbot that listens to your voice input, generates intelligent responses using a Hugging Face hosted model, speaks the response back to you, and maintains memory across conversations.

-Built with ❤️ by Shaurya.
+Built with ❤️ by Shaurya

 ---